Mythical Beasts of wales

 Gwrach Y Rhibyn

-The Gwrach Y Rhibyn is kind of like the Welsh Banshee with some key and grim differences.
-Like her Irish sister from another mister, the Gwrach Y Rhibyn will wail and shriek on the impending death of someone, but will handily give an insight into who this will be by crying out things along the lines of "My husband!
-My husband!" or "My baby!
-My poor little baby!" which - though useful in Ye Olde Welsh Village for knowing what size coffins to stock up on - is pretty vague, and a bit redundant for any built-up modern/urban conurbation.
 She is however more threatening than your run-of-the-mill harbinger as she enjoys drinking the blood of the vulnerable, namely the young and elderly.
-She is not keen on a fair fight as it is possible to fend her off with good old-fashioned brute force.
-Her appearance is also a bit grim; pale and gangly, with long arms, leathery wings, dark matted hair and a mouth of overgrown teeth stained black from old blood or one long hollow tooth which she will use as straw or proboscis for the slurping of blood.
-One star - would not recommend to a friend.
+She is not keen on a fair fight as it is possible to fend her off with some good old-fashioned brute force.
+Her appearance is also a bit grim; pale and gangly, with long arms, leathery wings, dark matted hair and a mouth of overgrown teeth stained black from old blood, or one long hollow tooth which she will use as straw or proboscis for the slurping of blood.
+One star - would absolutely not recommend to a friend.

 Pembrokeshire Mermaids

-Originally, I was going to focus on the Aberbach mermaid, but the Pembrokeshire coast is absolutely brimming with mermaid mythology, so if you are a fan of mermaid folklore, do check out this region - nigh on every cove has its own tale to tell.
+The Pembrokeshire coast is absolutely brimming with mermaid mythology, so if you are a fan of mermaid folklore, do check out this region - nigh on every cove has its own tale to tell.
 Wales has a huge variety of mermaid folklore from the Asrai to more traditional mermaids, to Morgens.
 I thought for sure I would be using Mermaids under the name of Morgens for the Wales map, however, it isn't as simple as I believed it would be.
 Morgens are a bit more complex - they are associated with drowning men at sea in both Welsh and Breton folklore - but, on looking into it, the accounts I found associated them with Somerset.
 The folklore I found used the term "mermaid" and not "morgen" - there is a linguistic link to the Arthurian Morgen Le Fay and I wonder if it is one of those terms that has become popular due to its gothy/witchy vibe, rather than having much historical pedigree.
 I could be utterly wrong, but I swerved it as it seemed vague, as much as I would have really, really enjoyed illustrating a gothy mermaid.
 In the words of the Rolling Stones, "You can't always get what you want".

 Y Ddraig Goch

 Well going out on a high note, we get to The Red Dragon.
 It is the national symbol of Wales, appearing on their flag, and well just about everything else you could stick a dragon on.
 I doth my cap.
-The Dragon symbol has been associated with Wales for centuries, though not always a red one - there have been times when a gold dragon, more akin to a wyvern was used.
+The Dragon symbol has been associated with Wales for centuries, though not always a red one - there have been times when a gold dragon, more akin to a Wyvern was used.
 There are ties to Arthurian legend, the Romans and the subsequent power struggles between Wales and England.
 In fact, there was a white dragon that did battle with the Red Dragon, 0 points for figuring out this thinly veiled metaphor.
 They were subdued at Dimas Emrys when a pit was dug and filled with booze, they fought and drank there until they eventually fell asleep and were covered up with earth.

 If you've been on the streets of any major UK city at 2 am on a Saturday night, you will have noticed this scenario being reenacted faithfully by men drinking gallons of beer before a scrap outside a kebab shop, later to be incarcerated and covered with a blanket.
-The "lads" are keeping the traditions alive, "We were just reenacting Arthurian legends officer," a likely story.
+The "lads" are keeping the traditions alive, "We were just reenacting Arthurian legends officer".
+A likely story.

 The story picks up at a later date when Vortigern wishes to build a fortress at Dimas Emrys.
 Well, he built it but things kept falling down, paintings askew on walls, ripples in the cup of mead and so forth.
 He asked Merlin why this was happening and he told him about the dragons, which is a fine example of why you shouldn't scrimp on the survey before committing to building a castle.